 -

-- Over the counter medications (medications you buy without a prescription), unless your doctor or nurse say it’s okay.
+- Taking over-the-counter medications (medications you buy without a prescription) unless your healthcare provider says it’s okay.

-- Taking certain vitamins or supplements.
+- Taking certain vitamins and supplements.
 Some vitamins and supplements may affect your treatment.
-Talk with your doctor about any vitamins or supplements you’re taking.
+Talk with your healthcare provider about any vitamins or supplements you’re taking.

-- Using enemas (liquid put into your anus to cause a bowel movement), suppositories (medication that’s inserted through your anus), or rectal thermometers.
+- Using enemas (liquid put into your anus to cause a bowel movement), suppositories (medication that’s inserted through your anus), and rectal thermometers.

-- Read the resource Sex and Your Cancer Treatment for more information.
+- For more information, read the resource Sex and Your Cancer Treatment.

 - Sunbathing.
-If you need to be in the sun, use sunblock with an SPF of 30 or higher and wear long sleeves and a hat or scarf.
+If you need to be in the sun, use a sunscreen with an SPF of 30 or higher.
+Wear long-sleeved shirts, hats with wide brims, and scarfs.
 Stay in the shade as much as possible.

 - Traveling long distances.
-If you must travel, talk with your doctor first.
+If you must travel, talk with your healthcare provider first.

 - A fever of 100.4° F (38° C) or higher